Skip to main content

 A 90-minute conversation with Dr. Ash.
 A written plan you can actually follow.

-Sauna is a real tool for blood pressure and mood, often alongside (not instead of) medication.
+Sauna is a useful tool for blood pressure and mood, and it usually works alongside medication rather than replacing it.

 ConditionStandard MedicationSauna ApproachWhy Sauna Adds Value

-High blood pressureLisinopril and similar drugs lower pressure directly.Sauna 4 times per week improves arterial flexibility.Fixes the stiffness, not just the number.
+High blood pressureLisinopril and similar drugs lower pressure directly.Sauna 4 times per week improves arterial flexibility.Improves the stiffness itself, rather than the number alone.

 Chronic painNSAIDs (anti-inflammatory drugs) can irritate the gut.Heat boosts circulation to joints.Few side effects when used appropriately.